 Nepal created the FCHV programme to increase the outreach of health and nutrition services.
 Currently, there are about 53,000 Female Community Health Volunteers delivering a range of essential services to children and women.
 The Volunteers promote and support mothers to use the best combination of breastfeeding and complementary feeding for children under two, a service that is integrated with the twice-yearly delivery of micronutrient powders to children aged 6-23 months.
-They supply deworming tablets to children aged 12-59 months, and provide care and referral services for children under five suffering from diarrhoea, acute respiratory infections, measles or severe acute malnutrition.
+They supply deworming tablets to children under five suffering from diarrhoea, acute respiratory infections, measles or severe acute malnutrition.
 Finally, they offer counselling and support to pregnant and breastfeeding women on nutrition, health and family planning.